metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 ## mTail

 - mTail is another must have program, it will let you monitor firewall logs in real time.
-- Here is a screenshot while monitoring the logs right now, click on image to enlarge:
+- Here is a screenshot while monitoring the logs, click on image to enlarge:

 ![Alternate text](https://i.imgur.com/ljHcJss.png)